EchoTeam/rebar-templates/service_DEV.md

 ### Adding a new dependency

     $ cd {project_root}
-    $ vim rebar.config # meening you add a new app record to deps section
+    $ vim rebar.config # meaning you add a new app record to deps section
     $ make update-lock apps={new_app_name}
     $ git commit rebar.config rebar.config.lock